justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Information-Extraction.md

 - Azure AI Vision Image Analysis: extract insights from images, including the detection and identification of common objects in images, captions and tagging for images, and text extraction
-- Azure AI Content Understanding: generative AI-based multimodal analysis service that can extract insights from structured documents, images, audio, and video.
+- Azure AI Content Understanding: generative AI-based multi-modal analysis service that can extract insights from structured documents, images, audio, and video.
 - Azure AI Document Intelligence: extract fields and values from digital (or digitized) forms, such as invoices, receipts, purchase orders, and others.
+Parts were formerly called Forms Recognizer.
 - Azure AI Search: AI-assisted indexing where pipeline of AI skills are used to extract and index information from structured and unstructured content.